hamidrezamaneshti/HeathCare-monitoring-IoT-Based/README.md

 # Low-cost medical health-care monitoring system IoT-based using fog computing

 This project constitutes a component of the implementation of my thesis.
 Initially, I provide an overview of the project in the introduction section and proceed to discuss the Python codes utilized therein.
+For more information you could read this article `https://arxiv.org/abs/2302.14131`.

 ## **Introduction**